wnowak10/dku/README.md

 $ pip install -r requirements.txt
 ```

-1. To get final, assembled model accuracy, run:
+2. To get final, assembled model accuracy, run:

-`$ python ensemble.py`
+`$ python ensemble.py`.

+which returns:

+ >`Fully held out accuracy is 0.954.`

 This file uses `pkl`ed predictions which are generated in `pipeline.py`.

-2. To see "audit", see:
+2. To see "audit", see these files:

 - `eda.py` for visualizations.
 - `correlations.py` for bivariate statistical testing.